markstringer-dti/markstringer-dti.github.io/dti.md

 The rule goes like this.

 Most projects are going to be to be labouring under some delusion.
 There will be something about the project that doesn't make sense.
 Often this will be a delusion about how long the project will take to deliver, or how much it will cost.
 Sometimes, the delusion will be that this new product is guaranteed to be a success.
 Sometimes the delusion might be that some new technology will change everything.
 Sometimes the delusion is that successful projects can be delivered by this organisation.
 Despite all evidence to the contrary.
-Despit the still visible wreckage of previous disastrous projects.
+Despite the still visible wreckage of previous disastrous projects.

 It took me a long time to realise the chances of a project having no delusions is near nil.
 You probably need to let a project have at least one delusion.
 Fighting to make a project completely delusion free is a lost cause.